BirthdayResearch/quantum/README.md

 ### Add funds

 Anyone can send fund to the bridge contract, ideally in this case, this should be done by `Cake`.
 If tokens send by other addresses, those tokens will be unaccounted for.
-In this case, Admin will have to manually refund the
+In this case, Admin will have to manually process the refund.

-Admins can send the ETHER and ERC20 tokens via the `transfer(address _to, uint256 _amount)` function.
+Admins can send the ETHER and ERC20 tokens via the `transfer(address _to, uint256 _amount)` function or utilizing wallet such as Metamask.

-Funding the bridge contract would ideally be done on lunch (Not decided on specific numbers)
+Funding the bridge contract would ideally be done upon launch (Not decided on specific numbers)

 ### Withdraw funds